-While Amazon might not be the first brand that comes to mind when you think of when looking for quality outdoor goods, but the Amazon Lightweight Puffer showed up in a big way.
-Complete with many of the smaller details you'd find on more premium options, this jacket comes with soft elasticized wrist cuffs, a comfortable zipper guard for your chin, and a silken feeling inner liner.
-Despite being made of 100% synthetic nylon fill, the jacket was quite warm for its weight and had the added benefit of maintaining its insulating abilities when wet.
-The fit was also ideal for an insulating layer; it was large enough to layer a fleece under, but it didn't make you look like a boxy marshmallow.
+While Amazon might not be the first brand that comes to mind when you think of quality outdoor equipment, our testers were delightfully surprised by the Amazon Essentials Lightweight Puffer.
+Equipped with many of the same features on premium models, it comes with soft elasticized wrist cuffs, a comfortable zipper guard for your chin, and a silken-feeling inner liner.
+Despite being made of 100% synthetic nylon fill, it was quite warm for its weight and had the added benefit of maintaining its insulating abilities when wet.
+The fit was also ideal for an outer insulating layer; it was large enough to layer a fleece under comfortably, but it didn't make you look or feel like a boxy marshmallow.

-The compressibility was reasonably good for a synthetic jacket, but compared to some of the down options, it didn't compress quite as well.
+The compressibility was reasonably good for a synthetic jacket, but compared to some budget options, it didn't compress quite well.
 It was a bit of a struggle to get the jacket into the provided stuff sack, and when fully compressed, the package was smaller than a football but bigger than a large grapefruit.
-All in all, this is jacket is best suited for anyone looking for a lightweight and comfortable insulation layer, either for your morning commute or your weekend hike, that won't break the bank.
+It's a lightweight, comfortable insulation layer that won't break the bank.

-The Mountain Warehouse is a burly workhorse that you won't be worried about ruining.
-With a thick nylon outer shell, it is less prone to snagging and tearing on branches.
-The jacket has a long torso that gives you good coverage and a roomy fit that is perfect for layering underneath but is not comically large.
+The Mountain Warehouse Seasons Winter Puffer is an adventure-ready option built with a durable outer shell that is less prone to snagging and tearing on branches.
+The jacket has a long torso that gives you good coverage and a roomy fit, which is perfect for layering underneath but isn't comically large.
 One of the few hooded jackets we tested, the hood was large enough to fit over a helmet but not so big it drooped down over your eyes.

-The internal lining was fairly rough against bare skin and was not equipped with any inner pockets.
-The two outer pockets had no zippers and were not able to be closed.
+Unfortunately, the inner lining is a little rough on the skin and uncomfortable to wear with a t-shirt underneath.
+The two outer pockets had no zippers and could not be closed.
 The biggest flaw we found was with the zipper.
-By the time we were done testing, the zipper was already starting to run a little rough, leading to concerns about longevity.
-This durable jacket lacks some of the creature comforts of other options, but for the price, it's an incredibly warm jacket best suited for outdoor work or play where you might be worried about ruining a more expensive coat or just building up your savings account.
+By the time we finished with testing, it was starting to run a little rough, leading to concerns about longevity.
+This durable jacket lacks some of the creature comforts of other options.
+However, for the price, it's an incredibly warm jacket best suited for outdoor work or play, where you might be worried about ruining a more expensive coat or just building up your savings account.

-Whether you're packing your bag for your daily commute to work or a day out in the mountains, having an extremely small and light insulation layer is easy insurance to guarantee your comfort in variable conditions.
-With insulation made from 100% 650 fill duck down, the Rokka&Rolla has an incredible warmth to weight ratio.
+Whether you're packing your bag for your daily commute to work or a day out in the mountains, having an extremely small and light insulation layer is excellent insurance to deliver comfort in variable conditions.
+With insulation made from 100% 650 fill duck down, the Rokka and Rolla Ultra Lightweight Puffer has an incredible warmth-to-weight ratio.
 With a thin outer shell and a supple inner liner, the compressibility was the best of any of the jackets we tested.
-It easily fits into the provided stuff sack with the potential to be squeezed into an even smaller space in the depths of a backpack.
+It easily fits into the provided stuff sack, potentially squeezing into smaller spaces.

-Given the jacket's slim fit, it would be difficult and uncomfortable to wear a substantial layer underneath.
-The Rokka&Rolla is lightweight and packs down small, making it the perfect jacket to throw in your bag and forget about until the clouds roll in.
+Given the jacket's slim fit, wearing a substantial layer underneath would be difficult and uncomfortable.
+The Rokka and Rolla Ultra Lightweight Puffer is lightweight and packs down small, making it the perfect jacket to throw in your bag and forget about until the clouds roll in.

-The ZSHOW has a great weight to warmth ratio and a fit perfect for a three-part layering system.
-Roomy enough to fit a layer under but athletic enough to wear while on the go, this piece can accommodate a fleece underneath and raincoat on top without making you feel like the tin man.
+The ZSHOW Packable Hooded Jacket has a great weight-to-warmth ratio and a fit that is ideal for a three-part layering system.
+It is roomy enough to fit a layer under but athletic enough to wear while on the go.
+This piece can accommodate a fleece underneath and a raincoat on top without making you feel like the tin man.
 The addition of a well-fitting hood makes this piece shine outdoors.
 Keeping your head covered up is an often-forgotten piece of the puzzle regarding staying warm.
 Your head is just as capable of losing precious body heat as the rest of your body is; when it truly gets cold out, being able to throw on a hood will keep you that much warmer.

 This coat does run small, and it might be worth sizing up if you often find yourself between sizes.
 Lightweight, warm, and sporting an athletic fit, this jacket is ideal for those headed outside, whether for the afternoon or an overnight trip into the backcountry.